-You can log in to myTax portal at IRAS with Singpass, under Notices/Letters, you will be able to access your previous income tax statement or Notice of Assessment (NOA) as IRAS would put it.
+You can log in to myTax portal at IRAS with Singpass.
+Under Notices/Letters, you will be able to access your previous income tax statement, known as the Notice of Assessment (NOA).

 After you have downloaded your previous income tax statement/ NOA, look at your Total Personal Reliefs last year.
 This will form the basis of your tax relief estimate.

 Your tax benefits and deductions may change from your previous tax filing.
 The most common reasons are as follows:

 - Increase in employee contributions of CPF, due to an increase in salary or bonus

 - Being a parent makes you eligible for Qualifying Child Relief and Working Mother Child Relief

 - Having more dependents, which would qualify you for relief such as the Parent/Grandparent relief or Handicapped Brother/Sister relief

 Add or subtract any changes to these tax reliefs, and you will have a fairly reflective estimate of your current tax benefits.

 Manually calculating your personal tax relief and deductions